PANEL ATTORNEY QUALIFICATIONS

 When there is a conflict with the representation of a particular

-will recommend appointment of counsel, but will declare a
+will recommend appointment of counsel but will declare a

-a conflict has been declared, SDAP is still available to answer
+conflict.
+SDAP is still available to answer

-procedural questions, or to consult on substantive matters
+procedural questions or to consult on substantive matters

 consistent with the applicable rules of ethics.
 Compensation